-Lynwood USD Adopts 24/7 Unlimited Academic Support as Part of “Many-Sizes-Serves-All” Approach
+Lynwood USD Adopts 24/7 Unlimited Academic Support for “Many-Sizes-Serves-All” Approach

 Lynwood Unified School District, California, takes a step towards educational equity by providing more than four thousand students in grades 9-12 with access to Paper.

 Superintendent Gudiel R. Crosthwaite said:

 We know that distance learning has placed special challenges on families, and we're excited to partner with Paper to help us remove barriers to student success.
 Through Paper's 1-on-1 tutoring services and educational resources, we can help to stem learning loss.

 On Paper, students get unlimited 24/7 access to personalized learning help.
 Our expert tutors provide homework help, study support, and writing feedback.

 Assistant Superintendent of Educational Services Shawna Dinkins said:

 Our partnership with Paper will help us provide individualized learning that will meet each student at the point of their need.
 In Lynwood Unified, we don't believe in one-size-fits-all education but are committed to a many-sizes-serves-all approach.

 Support is available in English, Spanish, Mandarin, and French.
 Paper tutors allow teachers to extend their bandwidth for supporting students, and teachers receive full visibility on what students are seeking help with to target their instruction.